 Now when you log into Learn@UW, instead of seeing the D2L "My Home" page, you will see the new Learn@UW Course Dashboard.
 (Note: You can still access the D2L "My Home" page by clicking on the Desire2Learn link near the top of the Dashboard.)

 For more information, check out this knowledge base article.

 To begin using Desire2Learn, go to the login page.
 There you'll need to choose your login method (UW NetID, or Visitor).
 Most users will use the UW NetID login method.
-For more information, please see "Learn@UW (UW-Madison Only) - Which login method to use?".
+For more information, please see "D2L - Which login method to use?
+(UW-Madison)".

 Understanding the Difference Between My Home and Course Home

 - My Home (shown above) is your starting point inside Desire2Learn.
 It's where you can access your list of Desire2Learn course sites.

 - Course Home is the first page you see when you navigate to a course site.
 It features all of the course-specific information that your instructor has chosen to provide.